 Before coming to ONU, Professor Flake was a visiting professor at Brigham Young University.
 Prior to that, he practiced law in Dallas, Texas, with the firms of Winstead PC and Ogletree Deakins, where he represented employers in all aspects of labor and employment law, including discrimination, harassment, retaliation, employment-related torts, noncompete agreements, and civil rights claims.

-Professor Flake teaches Civil Procedure I and II, Conflict of Laws, and Advanced Legal Analysis.
+Professor Flake teaches Civil Procedure I and II, Conflict of Laws, Evidence, and Advanced Legal Analysis.

 J.D., University of Michigan Law School

 B.S., Sociology and Latin American Studies, Brigham Young University

 Texas and Utah

 Civil Procedure, Conflict of Laws, Employment Discrimination, Evidence, Labor Law, Law and Social Science, Legal Analysis